JunMa11/MICCAI-Reproducibility-Checklist/README.md

 The checklist builds on the [machine learning reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf), but is specific to MICCAI papers.
 We also got lots of insights from

-- Mongan, John, Linda Moy, and Charles E. Kahn Jr. "Checklist for Artificial Intelligence in Medical Imaging (CLAIM): A guide for authors and reviewers."
-Radiology: Artificial Intelligence (2020): e200029.
+- Mongan, J., Moy, L., & Kahn Jr, C. E. Checklist for Artificial Intelligence in Medical Imaging (CLAIM): A guide for authors and reviewers.
+Radiology: Artificial Intelligence, 2:2 (2020).
-- Norgeot, Beau, Giorgio Quer, Brett K. Beaulieu-Jones, Ali Torkamani, Raquel Dias, Milena Gianfrancesco, Rima Arnaout et al. "Minimum information about clinical artificial intelligence modeling: the MI-CLAIM checklist."
-Nature Medicine 26, no. 9 (2020): 1320-1324
+- Norgeot, B., Quer, G., Beaulieu-Jones, B.K. et al. Minimum information about clinical artificial intelligence modeling: the MI-CLAIM checklist.
+Nature Medicine 26, 1320–1324 (2020).
 - Reproducibility Criteria in [ELNMP 2020](https://2020.emnlp.org/call-for-papers)

 ## Methods